6mm ARC

-The 6mm Advanced Rifle Cartridge (6×38mm), or 6mm ARC for short, is a 6 mm (.243) caliber intermediate rifle cartridge introduced by Hornady in 2020, as a low-recoil, high-accuracy long-range cartridge, designed for use in the M16 and M4 platforms at the request of a specialized group within the United States Department of Defense for its multipurpose combat rifle program.
+The 6mm Advanced Rifle Cartridge (6×38mm), or 6mm ARC for short, is a 6 mm (.243) caliber intermediate rifle cartridge introduced by Hornady in 2020, as a low-recoil, high-accuracy long-range cartridge, designed for use in the AR-15 rifle platforms at the request of a specialized group within the United States Department of Defense for its multipurpose combat rifle program.
 When compared to the military 5.56mm NATO platform, 6mm ARC is dimensionally incompatible regarding barrel, bolt and magazine components.

 Design and performance

 The STANAG magazine-length cartridge was designed for and makes use of 6 mm (.243 in) very-low-drag bullets, which are known for their high ballistic coefficients due to the high sectional density with less drag and better energy retention at extended ranges.
 This promotes greater terminal characteristics at longer distances without having to shift to a larger, heavier rifle platform than the AR-15.
 With the release in 2020, Hornady also launched three factory loads with 103, 105 and 108 gr bullet weights and advertised G1 ballistic coefficients of .512, .530 and .536 respectively.

 The 6mm ARC is a medium-power cartridge comparable to the 6.5mm Grendel, but with better ballistics thanks to the greater muzzle velocity achieved by using lighter 6 mm bullets and enough power to make use of the heavy 6 mm bullets.
-The 6mm ARC has almost comparable velocities and ballistic performance as the .243 Winchester and 6.5mm Creedmoor, but out of a compact length cartridge that, without having to deal with substantial bolt thrust or breech pressure increase related drawbacks, has less recoil and fits into the standard AR-15 length actions.
 The ability to use a cartridge with this level of performance in an AR-15 platform and especially with high BC bullets within the constraint of magazine length limitations, make this cartridge an excellent choice for use in an AR-15.